DAS-coin/Nanode21/README.md

 # Nanode21

-Simple PHP-based monitor for a Nano network node.
+Simple and clean monitor frontend for a Nano network node based on curl and php.
 It connects to a running node via RPC and displays it's status on a simple webpage:

 ![phpNodeXRaiImage](https://github.com/stefonarch/phpNodeXRai/blob/master/preview.png)